Richard Cogdell: Career

 From 1973 to 1975 Cogdell carried out postdoctoral research at Cornell University and University of Washington and was a lecturer in botany at the University of Glasgow from 1975 to 1978.
 He was a visiting professor at UCLA in 1979 and the University of Paris-Sud in 2004.
 From 2007 to 2007 he was adjunct professor at the Chinese Academy of Sciences' Institute of Biophysics in Beijing.

 Cogdell's primary research interest is in the early events of bacterial photosynthesis, specifically on the involvement of pigment-protein complexes in light harvesting and energy transfer using protein crystallography and various methods of spectroscopy.
 His collaboration with other related groups culminated in a 1995 scientific paper describing the three dimensional structure of a light-harvesting complex from the bacterium, Rhodopseudomas acidophila.
 Subsequent collaborations with physics and chemistry research teams have led to a more complete understanding of the various energy transfer reactions involved in light harvesting.

-He is now exploring the potential applications of these discoveries to the production of fuels using sunlight and founded the Glasgow Solar Fuels Initiative with Leroy Cronin in Glasgow to coordinate the work of other research groups within Glasgow University and others in the USA, Japan, Germany, Italy and Poland.
+He is now exploring the potential applications of these discoveries to the production of fuels using sunlight and founded the Glasgow Solar Fuels Initiative with Leroy Cronin in Glasgow to coordinate the work of other research groups within Glasgow University and others in the US, Japan, Germany, Italy and Poland.

 Cogdell has been Editor-in-Chief of the Royal Society journal Journal of the Royal Society Interface since 2019.